 In cases where a customer has a disability, HMRC must make reasonable adjustment so that the customer will be able to manage their tax affairs.
 In rare cases a third party may explain that, even if reasonable adjustments are made, the customer would still be unable to deal with their tax affairs.

-If HMRC becomes aware that the customer who signed the 64-8 or COMP1 has become mentally incapacitated and unable to deal with their tax affairs, we can no longer deal with the appointed agent or disclose information on behalf of that customer.
+If HMRC becomes aware that the customer who signed the 64-8 or Comp1 has become mentally incapacitated and unable to deal with their tax affairs, we can no longer deal with the appointed agent or disclose information on behalf of that customer.
 In such circumstances we can only deal with

-a person who has an Enduring/Lasting Power of Attorney which authorises them to deal with the customer’s property or financial affairs, or
+a person who has an Enduring or Lasting Power of Attorney which authorises them to deal with the customer’s property or financial affairs, or

 a deputy appointed by the court of protection to do similar (see IDG30432), or